JustRomeo/IOT-WeatherStation/README.md

 # Next
-- I will soon upload some pictures of the project
+- I will soon upload some pictures of the project.
-- I will soon upload some Tinkercad schema about the wiring
+- I'll soon make the plastic case.
-- Battery percent will be display on the LCD screen.
+- I plan to try to put a atmospheric pressure sensor.
+- I'll put a rain sensor.